 - Cover the buns with a clean kitchen towel, then let them rise for approx. 45 minutes, until doubled in size.
-Gently brush them with the egg wash (egg + 1-2 tbsp of milk) and bake in a preheated oven at 180°C for approx. 15-18 minutes.
+Gently brush them with the egg wash (approx. 2 tsp egg yolk + 2 tsp of milk) and bake in a preheated oven at 180°C for approx. 15-18 minutes.

 - These burger buns will keep well for up to 3 days but you could also freeze them.

 Looking for ideas for your burgers?
 Check the graphics below and be sure to follow my Instagram page for more ideas!

 If you liked this post, share it with your friends using the buttons below!
 Don’t forget to tag me @amatterofnourishment on Instagram if you try this recipe: I’d love to see your creations!